Forgot Your Password?

 New to Prescription Hope?

-Home » Blog & News » Does Insulin Go Bad If Not Refrigerated?
+Home » Diabetes » Does Insulin Go Bad If Not Refrigerated?
 Guide on Insulin Storage

 For those that take insulin, the daily routine is not something you want to be further frustrated by thinking about taking care of your insulin storage.
 But, it’s important to ensure insulin is kept at the appropriate temperatures to ensure its effective use.
 So, do you refrigerate insulin?